-- Squat down until your thighs are almost parallel to the ground and then powerfully jump upward.
+- Squat down until your thighs are almost parallel to the floor, and then powerfully jump up.

-- Lend softly with a slight bend in your knees before repeating.
+- Land softly, with a slight bend in your knees, before repeating.

-- Avoid squats jumps if you have knee pain.
+- Avoid squat jumps if you have knee pain.

 - Try to make your landing as light as possible by bending at the knees.